kaizau/how-doxxed/README.md

 A privacy audit for your wallet.
 What information does your public on-chain activity expose?

+## Hackathon Plan

+- Save login for the end
+- Start with core data and UI
+- Expand after thin slice is working

 ## Client UI

 - Login with World ID (or Farcaster?) to prevent bots from using the service (think: Super Captcha)